-Ionian Abyssal Plain: A window into the Tethys oceanic lithosphere
+Ionian Abyssal Plain: a window into the Tethys oceanic lithosphere

-Anke Dannowski, Heidrun Kopp, Frauke Klingelhoefer, Dirk Klaeschen, Marc-André Gutscher, Anne Krabbenhoeft, David Dellong, Marzia Rovere, David Graindorge, Cord Papenberg, Ingo Klaucke
+Anke Dannowski1, Heidrun Kopp^{1,2}, Frauke Klingelhoefer3, Dirk Klaeschen1, Marc-André Gutscher4, Anne Krabbenhoeft1, David Dellong^{3,4}, Marzia Rovere5, David Graindorge4, Cord Papenberg1, and Ingo Klaucke1

-- 5 Dynamics of the Ocean Floor, GEOMAR, Helmholtz Centre for Ocean Research Kiel, Kiel, 24148, Germany - Department of Geosciences, Kiel University, Kiel, 24118, Germany - Géosciences Marines, Ifremer, Centre de Brest, Plouzané, 29280, France - Laboratoire Géosciences Océan, IUEM, Université Brest, CNRS, Plouzané, 29280, France - Institute of Marine Sciences National Research Council, ISMAR-CNR, Bologna, 40129, Italy - 10 Correspondence to: Anke Dannowski (adannowski@geomar.de)
+1Dynamics of the Ocean Floor, GEOMAR, Helmholtz Centre for Ocean Research Kiel, 24148 Kiel, Germany

+2Department of Geosciences, Kiel University, 24118 Kiel, Germany

+3Géosciences Marines, Ifremer, Centre de Brest, Plouzané, 29280, France

+4Laboratoire Géosciences Océan, IUEM, Université Brest, CNRS, Plouzané, 29280, France

+5Institute of Marine Sciences - National Research Council, ISMAR-CNR, Bologna, 40129, Italy

+Correspondence: Anke Dannowski (adannowski@geomar.de)

+Received: 20 November 2018 - Discussion started: 10 December 2018 Revised: 19 February 2019 - Accepted: 21 March 2019 - Published: 3 April 2019

 Abstract.
 The nature of the Ionian Sea crust has been the subject of scientific debate for more than 30 years, mainly because seismic imaging of the deep crust and upper mantle of the Ionian Abyssal Plain (IAP) has not been conclusive to date.
 The IAP is sandwiched between the Calabrian and Hellenic subduction zones in the central Mediterranean.
-A NNE-SSW oriented 131 km long seismic refraction and wide-angle reflection profile, consisting of eight ocean bottom seismometers and hydrophones, was acquired in 2014.
-The profile was designed to To-univocally confirm the proposed oceanic nature of the IAP crust as a remnant of the Tethys ocean and to confute its interpretation as a strongly thinned part of the African continental crust, a NE SW oriented 131 km long seismic refraction and wide angle reflection profile consisting of eight ocean bottom seismometers and hydrophones was acquired in 2014.
-A P-wave velocity model developed from travel time forward modelling is refined by gravimetric data and synthetic modelling of the seismic data.
-A roughly 6-7 km thick crust with velocities ranging from 5.1 km/s to 7.2 km/s, top to bottom, can be traced throughout the IAP.
-In the vicinity of the Medina Seamounts at the southern IAP boundary, the crust thickens to about 9 km and seismic velocities decrease to 6.8 km/s at the crust-mantle boundary.
-The seismic velocity distribution and depth of the crust-mantle boundary in the IAP document its oceanic nature, and support the interpretation of the IAP as a remnant of the Tethys oceanic lithosphere-formed during the Permian and Triassic period with the Malta Escarpment as a transform margin and a Tethys opening in NNW-SSE direction.
+A NNE-SSW-oriented 131 km long seismic refraction and wide-angle reflection profile, consisting of eight ocean bottom seismometers and hydrophones, was acquired in 2014.
+The profile was designed to univocally confirm the proposed oceanic nature of the IAP crust as a remnant of the Tethys and to confute its interpretation as a strongly thinned part of the African continental crust.
+A P-wave velocity model developed from travel-time forward modelling is refined by gravimetric data and synthetic modelling of the seismic data.
+A roughly 6-7 km thick crust with velocities ranging from 5.1 to 7.2 km s-1, top to bottom, can be traced throughout the IAP.
+In the vicinity of the Medina seamounts at the southern IAP boundary, the crust thickens to about 9 km and seismic velocities decrease to $6.8 \,\mathrm{km \, s^{-1}}$ at the crust-mantle boundary.
+The seismic velocity distribution and depth of the crustmantle boundary in the IAP document its oceanic nature and support the interpretation of the IAP as a remnant of the Tethys lithosphere with the Malta Escarpment as a transform margin and a Tethys opening in the NNW-SSE direction.